 The symptoms for type 1 appear more quickly.

-Type 2 symptoms can be easier to miss because they appear more slowly.
+Symptoms for type 2 diabetes can be easier to miss because they appear more slowly.
 And you may not notice any symptoms.

 Currently there is no cure for type 1 but research continues.